 Begin with the End in Mind

-How do you decide which item to start recycling?
+How do you decide which item to start recycle?
 Easy peasy.

-Find the nearest, easiest recycling depot to your house, and whatever is recycled there, that’s the product you start with.
+Find the nearest, easiest recycling depot to your house and start with those materials.

 Easy drop-off is half the battle won.